zmcartor/homestead-guide/source/network/test-networks.rst

 			}
 	}

-Getting Morden testnet ether
+Getting Morden testnet expanse
 --------------------------------------------------------------------------------

-Two ways to obtain Morden testnet ether:
+Two ways to obtain Morden testnet expanse:

 - Mine using your CPU/GPU, (see :ref:`mining`).
 - Use the `Expanse wei faucet <https://zerogox.com/expanse/wei_faucet>`__.